cryptojedi/kyber-mkem/README.md

 and an optimized implementation targeting 64-bit Intel and AMD CPUs featuring the AVX2 vector instruction set (derived from the Kyber AVX2 implementation).

-The most notable changes between the original Kyber implementation and the Kyber-mKEM implementation here are in the file `mkem.c`, which replaces the file `kem.c` in the Kyber implementation, and in the file `indcpa.c`, which implements the underlying IND-CPA secure public-key encryption.
+The most notable changes between the original Kyber implementation and the Kyber-mKEM implementation here are in the file `mkem.c`, which replaces the file `kem.c` from the Kyber implementation, and in the file `indcpa.c`, which implements the underlying IND-CPA secure public-key encryption.

-Most notably, in `mkem.c` and `mkem.h` we introduce two APIs to implement the mKEM functionality outlined in the following.
+Most notably, in `mkem.c` and `mkem.h` we introduce an API to implement the mKEM functionality.

 The `crypto_mkem_keypair` function is given a public `seed` of length `KYBER_SYMBYTES` bytes and computes a secret key `sk` of length `MKYBER_SECRETKEYBYTES`